vaskinyy/quick_feedback_loop_technique/README.md

 an API call, a CLI command, a function, an individual statement.
 This is such a simple and universal approach that it can be applied to many technologies.

-This repository is mainly a collection of example that demonstrate the usage of the technique.
+This repository is a collection of examples that demonstrate the usage of the technique.
 It is mainly Python-based, yet, there are other technologies as well.

 ## Running Python samples locally